thousandeyes/thousandeyes-sdk-python/thousandeyes-sdk-streaming/docs/DataModelVersion.md

 # DataModelVersion

-The version of the data model used in the data stream. **Note**: The data model version is currently fixed at `v1`.
+The version of the data model used in the data stream.

 ## Properties